gravitational/gravity/docs/6.x/pack.md

 * Use host networking
-* Expose the Docker socket into the container to allow `tele` to pull container images referenced in the cluster manifest.
+* Expose the Docker socket into the container to allow `tele` to pull container images referenced in the image manifest.
 * Expose the working directory with the application manifest to the container as `/mnt/cluster`

 The command below assumes that `build.sh` is located in the same working directory as the application: